Key Takeaway

 Could Cerebrolysin help nerve regeneration in a wound?

 If a wound involves nerve damage (deep lacerations, surgical nerve injury), Cerebrolysin's neurotrophic properties could theoretically support nerve recovery in that area.
-However, this would be a secondary concern addressed alongside primary wound healing with appropriate compounds like BPC-157 or TB-4.
+But this would be a secondary concern addressed alongside primary wound healing with appropriate compounds like BPC-157 or TB-4.

 What is the best peptide combination for wound healing?